UWAMEGFisheries/GlobalArchive/README.md

 ```R
 DATA_DIR <- "my_data"
 ```
+This is set up as a relative path and will be created in the working directory.
+This can be an absolute / relative path of where you want the query files to go.

 The variable `MATCH_FILES` is passed to the `ga.download.campaign_files()` function.
 That will filter the set of campaign files to download only the